 - Pancreatic cancer.
 Some research suggests that eating high amounts of quercetin in the diet might reduce the chance of developing pancreatic cancer, especially in men who smoke.

-- An ovary disorder known as polycystic ovary syndrome (PCOS).
-Research shows that taking quercetin improves hormone levels in women with PCOS.
-It also seems to improve how sensitive the body is to insulin.
+- A hormonal disorder that causes enlarged ovaries with cysts (polycystic ovary syndrome or PCOS).
+Research shows that taking quercetin improves hormone levels in women with PCOS by a small amount.
+In some people it might also improve how sensitive the body is to insulin.
 But it's unclear if these changes lead to improvements in symptoms of PCOS such as irregular periods.

-- Prostate pain and swelling (inflammation).
+- Swelling (inflammation) of the prostate due to infection.
 Taking quercetin by mouth seems to reduce pain and improve quality of life, but doesn't seem to help urination problems in men with ongoing prostate problems that aren't due to infection.

 - Rheumatoid arthritis (RA).
 Research shows that taking quercetin reduces pain and stiffness in women with RA.
 But it doesn't seem to reduce the number of swollen or tender joints.

-- Painful urination due to problems with the urethra (urethral syndrome).
+- Painful urination due to swelling (inflammation) of the urethra (urethral syndrome).
 Early research shows that taking a product containing quercetin, bromelain, chondroitin sulfate, gotu kola, rhodiola, and barbed skullcap helps reduce how often people with urethral syndrome need to urinate.

-- Urinary tract infections (UTIs).
+- Infections of the kidney, bladder, or urethra (urinary tract infections or UTIs).
 Early research suggests that taking a combination of hyaluronic acid, chondroitin sulfate, curcumin, and quercetin by mouth, and applying estrogen to the vagina, helps to prevent UTIs in women who get them often.
 The quercetin product also works without the estrogen, but not as well.

 - Chronic fatigue syndrome (CFS).